team-vision2020/final-update-md/main.md

 In many of these settings such as image denoising or brightening, the modifications applied to the image (noise, etc.) are either consistent across the dataset or is known a priori.
 Our task is different from these previous work as our filter functions are unknown, but we have examples of unfiltered \& filtered images.
 Therefore, we decompose this task of filter inversion into two separate tasks, one is filter identification given an input image and the other is filter inversion given a known filter.
 Filter identification for an image is a classification task while filter inversion is a regression task estimating the filter inverses.

 The problem of filter identification mirrors closely that of identification of the source camera of a given image.
-To identify the source camera, one needs to exploit the noise profiles inherent to a camera and identify that noise profile in the given image.
+To identify the source camera, one needs to exploit the noise profiles inherent to a camera and identify that noise profile in the given image, similar to the 'noise' within a filtered image.
 There have been several pieces of literature, especially in the field of digital forensics, that attempts to model sensor noise patterns explicitly and build correlations between noise patterns and camera source[^lucas] but have failed to achieve high accuracy.
 However, several several recent works have applied convolutional neural networks to the problem and achieved notable results[^obregon] [^huang] [^kuzin].
 Because the problem space between source camera identification and filter identification is similar, we take the approach of these recent papers and apply it to the context of filter inversion.

 ## Approach